jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Advanced Tutorial 0 - Image Processing/Homework/example.md

 ### Additional library

-In this example, we need to import a library to read and write bitmap file.
+In this example, we need to import a library to read and write bitmap files.
 Here is the original link of [QDBMP library](http://qdbmp.sourceforge.net/).
-However, we have created some additional functions to work better with 8-bit grayscale image.
+However, we have created some additional functions to work better with 8-bit grayscale images.
 As a result, please make sure you **download the library from our Github repository** instead of the original link provided above.